nishant-aka-nik/supa_go_ltp_updater/README.md

 - keep tracking the price against pivot point
 - issues - we have to think something about retracement pattern by code

 TODO:
+entry filter -
+- volume > 2.5
+- change pct > 2.5
+- green candle
+- (price_away_from_52high == difference_between_high_and_close) < 2

+TODO:
+add all the filtered stocks to a analysis table then we will take the percentage difference between current price and entry price we will see the total profit whether it will work or not

+TODO:
 - write code to make the "last_traded_price" to be updated using go routines
 - write code to upsert data to historic prices table every working day at 5 pm